 - Kyle keeps getting instant messages from someone saying means things about him.
 The person who is sending the messages doesn’t use a real name, but Kyle can tell the messages are coming from someone who also makes fun of him at school in gym class.

 - Sasha is a new girl at school, and she’s making a lot of friends.
 Then Sasha finds out that another girl sent around an email that had a picture of a cow with Sasha’s name on it.

-Next, pass out the Screen Out the Mean - Teacher Prep Guide worksheet from page 6.
+Next, pass out the resource csf-screen-out-mean not found worksheet from page 6.
 Read aloud the story at the top and ask students to work in pairs or groups to finish the worksheet.

 Ask the class to discuss to Jada's story.
 Tell the class there are specific steps to handling a cyberbully.

 - Jada should STOP using the computer.